Cyberpion-Github/ionix-mcp-server/README.md

 6. Restart Claude Desktop - you should see the IONIX MCP servers listed as an available "connector".

+## Privacy & Security Recommendations

+**Important:** When using the IONIX MCP server with AI tools like Claude Desktop, we strongly recommend disabling data collection and training features to protect your sensitive security data:

+### Claude Desktop
+1. Open Claude Desktop settings
+2. Navigate to the Privacy section
+3. **Disable "Help Improve Claude"** - This prevents your chats and coding sessions from being used to train and improve Anthropic AI models
+4. This ensures your IONIX security data remains private and is not used for model training purposes

+### Other AI Tools
+If you're using other AI agents or tools with this MCP server:
+- Look for similar privacy settings related to "data collection," "training," or "model improvement"
+- Disable any options that allow your conversations or data to be used for training purposes
+- Review the tool's privacy policy to understand how your data is handled

+**Why This Matters:** The IONIX MCP server provides access to sensitive security information including vulnerabilities, assets, and risk assessments.
+Ensuring this data is not collected or used for training purposes is critical for maintaining your organization's security posture and compliance requirements.

 ### Example Queries

 You can ask Claude to: